-Episode one packed in a great deal of content, so let’s take a look.
+Below I give a little “sneak peek” of what you’ll read up on in our recap!
+Episode one packs in a great deal of content, so let’s take a look.

 Victoria is off to a wonderful start.
 The cast (led by Doctor Who companion, Jenna Coleman as Victoria) is brilliant, and the series (as a looking glass into history) is scripted for an entirely new audience.
 Unlike two of the more recent Victoria biopics (A&E’s Victoria and Albert, The Young Victoria), this one asks us to experience the story differently.
 Continue Reading on Silver Petticoat →

-If you caught the first episode, I'd love to know what you thought.
+If you caught this Victoria episode ‘Doll 123’ recap, I’d love to know what you thought.
 Comment down below with all of those thoughts!

 Photos: ITV.
 This first appeared on Silver Petticoat Review.